Rosculus

 Rosculus is a genus of parasitic organisms which are poorly studied.
-Taxonomically, Rosculus is currently accepted to be in the family Sainouroidea, which contains a sister genus and Rosculus.
+Taxonomically, Rosculus is currently accepted to be in the superfamily Sainouroidea.
 Many species in this genus are aquatic, but genomic data shows that some species are terrestrial.
 Rosculus is thought to thrive in anaerobic and aerobic environments.
 This protist is very small in size, and it contains a massive genome.
 One defining characteristic of Rosculus is its discoidal cristae but morphologically.

 Taxonomy

 Rosculus is a genus of organisms in the supergroup Rhizaria.
-Under Rhizaria, we see a group of cercozoan flagellates, called Sainouroidea, which contains two genera of amoebae: Rosculus and its sister group, Guttulinopsis.
-These two groups are distinguished because Guttulinopsis displays aggregate multicellularity, and they can have a fruiting body stage, and Rosculus does not.
-Other than the fruiting structures and aggregate multicellularity, there is little to no morphological difference between these sister taxa.
-18S rDNA must be sequenced in many cases to differentiate species in the genus Rosculus vs. Guttulinopsis.
-Using 18S V4 amplicons, researchers were able to place Rosculus as a Cercozoan flagellate to begin with.
-Little research has been published on Sainouroideans, however, data suggests that this group is very genetically remarkably diverse.
-Current publications suggest that Sainoiroidea contain five genera: Cholamonas, Sainouron, Helkesimastix, Guttulinopsis, and Rosculus.
+Under Rhizaria, it is in Cercozoa and Sainouroidea.
+Little research has been published on sainouroids, however, data suggests that this group is very genetically remarkably diverse.
+Current publications suggest that Sainouroidea contains nine genera.
 Rosculus is not a well-studied genus in protistology.
 Like many protists, Rosculus has a limited quantity of published, up to date information.
 The taxonomic information published changes frequently and published scientific papers should be scouted recently for the most up to date information.
 Currently, Rosculus also contains a handful of published species.

 Genomic information

-Several published Rosculus species include R. ithacus, R. elongate, and R. terrestris.
+Several published Rosculus species include R. ithacus, R. elongatus, and R. terrestris.
 One Rosculus species, R. vilicus is reported to have a massive mitochondrial genome, made up of about 185,000 bp.
 For reference, human mitochondrial genomes only contain 16,569 bp.
 Rosculus's nuclear genome contains 41 million bp.